 - Disclaimer

-According to RealSelf, the average cost of a reduction procedure in the United States is $7,300 but the cost of the procedure can range from $25 to $16,000.
-Additionally, RealSelf states that breast reduction procedures have a 97% worth-it rating and was a 2020 Most Worth It Honoree for this high rating.
+According to RealSelf, the average cost of a reduction procedure in the United States is $8,225, but the cost of the procedure can range from $2,800 to $20,000.
+Additionally, RealSelf states that breast reduction procedures have a 97% worth-it rating.
 This shows that the vast majority of patients felt that the procedure was definitely worth the cost.
 The factors that will impact the cost of the procedure include:

 - The surgical technique